Interactive and Batch Jobs

 #SBATCH --mail-user=UWNetID@uw.edu

-In the nest section, we will use a SLURM batch script to submit multiple jobs as an array to be executed in the background in parallel.
+In the nest section, we will use a Slurm batch script to submit multiple jobs as an array to be executed in the background in parallel.